MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagmessageattachments-canonical-property.md

 api_type:
 - HeaderDef
 ms.assetid: 85762771-b823-4227-9a7b-75b6ac280b2d
-description: "Contains a table of attachments for a message."
+description: "Contains a table of attachments for a message.
+This property can be used for subobject restriction by specifying it in the SSubRestriction structure."
 ---

 # PidTagMessageAttachments Canonical Property